tomasharkema/nixos-nvidia-vgpu/README.md

 ### Warning:

-The current version in the `master` branch only works in version `23.05` of nixOS.
-For version `22.11` or older, please refer below.
+The current version in the `master` branch only works in version `23.05` of nixOS and older.
+If you're on `unstable` please refer below:

-#### `22.11` or older

-- If you're in nixOS 22.11, you'll need to grab the commit with the tag `v22.11`, so you'd get from this link instead: `(builtins.fetchTarball "https://github.com/Yeshey/nixos-nvidia-vgpu_nixOS/archive/refs/tags/v22.11.tar.gz")`

 #### `unstable`